realrubberduckdev/dp-blog/src/content/fd-rules-engine-creation.md

 # Azure Front Door Rules Engine

-[Rules engine](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine) in an Azure front door allows us to customize how http requests gets handled.
-It is the go to place to add CORS rules or modify caching configuration based on incoming requests and so on.
+[Rules engine](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine) in an Azure front door allows us to customize how HTTP requests get handled.
+It is the go-to place to add CORS rules or modify caching configuration based on incoming requests and so on.

 # Issue with deploying Azure front door with rules engine

 This is where it gets tricky.
-For now I use [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to deploy front door (yet to look into Terraform/Pulumi/Bicep if they are any better at it).
+For now, I use [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to deploy the front door (yet to look into Terraform/Pulumi/Bicep if they are any better at it).
 But this poses few issues

-On the very first deployment I found
+On the very first deployment, I found

 ```
 Status: BadRequest